 I had no idea what to expect in Hong Kong for food and grocery stores.
 I was prepared for another big city with limited options of traditional grocery stores.
-However, after arriving to Discovery Bay I was pleasantly surprised at how much I really loved the community.
+However, after arriving at Discovery Bay I was pleasantly surprised at how much I really loved the community.
 Discovery Bay is a little suburb oasis from the big city of Hong Kong.

 There were two main grocery stores in Discovery Bay; Fusion in the south plaza and Wellcome in the north plaza.
 They were both about the same size and both were about a 5-min walk from the house.
 For our initial stock up, we went to Wellcome, but I ended up going to Fusion more often.
-I liked the meat and produce at Fusion a bit more, though Wellcome had slightly slower prices and wide selection of products from the USA.
+I liked the meat and produce at Fusion a bit more, though Wellcome had slightly lower prices and a wide selection of products from the USA.

 Here’s my research data on Fusion: